 - Part A includes administrative information about the applicant organisations (future coordinator, beneficiaries, affiliated entities and associated partners) and the summarised budget for the proposal.
-Fill it in directly online - Part B (description of the action) covers the technical content of the proposal.
-Download the mandatory word template from the Submission System, fill it in and upload it as a PDF file - Part C containing additional project data.
+Fill it in directly online. - Part B (description of the action) covers the technical content of the proposal.
+Download the mandatory word template from the Submission System, fill it in and upload it as a PDF file. - Part C containing additional project data.
 To be filled in directly online. - Annexes (see section 5).
 Upload them as PDF file (single or multiple depending on the slots).
 Excel upload is sometimes possible, depending on the file type.
+Detailed budget table must be re-uploaded filled out in the format .xlsx.